The Williams Sisters: Two Middle Fingers to Men’s Tennis

-That is what earns such men’s tennis players the moniker of silver-spoon-fed bitch-made pussies.
 The fact that the Williams sisters come straight outta Compton surely makes them deserving of equal, if not more prize money than some sweater vest-wearing date-raping minority-exploiting Hamptons prick.

 That is why there is something incredibly satisfying in watching Venus stick a proverbial middle finger into the face of the asinine world of professional men’s tennis.
 And of course, while Venus’s is a proverbial middle finger, Serena’s is more often an actual one.